timajwilliams/timajwilliams.github.io/_posts/2024-07-17-Pali-Gemma.md

 A treasure trove of findings in the multimodel text and image space
 <!--more-->

-This paper lays out in quite some detail what works when it comes to training the latest generation of multimodal texk and image models.
+This paper lays out in quite some detail what works when it comes to training the latest generation of multimodal text and image models.

 Looking back over the last 5 years, many have tried different ways to incorporate the two modalities to enable a model that can deal in both language and images in either the same representation space, or the marrying of specialist models to bridge the gap.
 The authors sum up the progression: